olaf-ys/Forward-and-Backward-Propagation-in-MLP/README.md

 ## MLP Structure
 A typical MLP is structured as follows:
 ![示例图片](images/MLP.png)
-MLP basically consists of: 1. input layer 2. hidden layers 3. output layer 4. activation neurons 5. bias units.
+MLP consists of: 1. layers(an input layer, hidden layers, and an output layer) 2. activation neurons 3. bias units 4. weights.
 We can observe that activation neurons of two neighbor layers are connected by weights, and biases of the current layer are broadcasted to the activation neurons on the next layer.

 ## Forward Propagation
 Forward propagtion updates the values of activation neurons.